-Not the most delicate or sophisticated of dishes, but this is a typical lunch that is served up in milk bars all across the country.
+Not the most delicate or sophisticated of dishes, but this is a typical working man’s lunch that is served up in milk bars all across the country.

-We’re back on the Polish soups again, and this one is not for the faint-hearted!
-However, flaki is one of my favourite Polish soups, and if you can get past the ‘ick’ factor that so many fussy eaters have, you’ll probably find that you quite like it too!
+Flaki may be a weird Polish food but it is one of my favourite Polish soups, and if you can get past the ‘ick’ factor that so many fussy eaters have, you’ll probably find that you quite like it too!

 Yes, tripe seems kinda weird if we’re not used to it, and the texture is a little funky, but I genuinely really love flaki – even if the literal translation of flaki is ‘guts’!

 Pronounced – zap-yeh-kanka

 The classic zapiekanka is half a baguette with sauteed white mushrooms and grated cheese, toasted until the cheese melts (but many additional toppings can be added).